Adopt this book in May!

 Christmas Opening Hours

-The Library will be closed between the 23rd of December and 1st of January 2023.
-Our library's services will be available from the 2nd of January 2023.
+The Library will be closed between the 23rd of December 2023 and the 1st of January 2024.
+Our library's services will be available from the 2nd of January 2024.

 We wish all our dear readers a very merry Christmas and a successful New Year!